gw-sc/SQLalchemy-challenge/README.md

 2. Clone the new repository to your computer.

+3. Inside your local Git repository, create a directory for this Challenge.
+Use a folder name that corresponds to the Challenge, such as `SurfsUp`.

-3. Add your Jupyter notebook and `app.py` to this folder.
+4. Add your Jupyter notebook and `app.py` to this folder.
 These will be the main scripts to run for analysis.

-4. Push the changes to GitHub or GitLab.
+5. Push the changes to GitHub or GitLab.

 ![surfs-up.png](Images/surfs-up.png)